 - Set the parameters in the NotifyDemo.java file.

-Parameter Description Method to obtain USER_NAME The username of the consumer group.Warning If you are not using the Kafka client that is described in this topic, you must specify the username in the following format:
+Parameter Description Method to obtain USER_NAME The username of the consumer group.Warning If you are not using the Kafka client that is described in this topic, you must specify this parameter in the following format:

 <Username>-<Consumer group ID>, for example, dtstest-dtsae******bpv.
 Otherwise, the connection fails.

 In the DTS console, click the instance ID, and then click Data Consume.
-You can obtain the Consumer Group ID and the corresponding Account information.Note The password of the consumer group account is automatically specified when you create a consumer group.
-PASSWORD_NAME The password of the account.
+You can obtain the consumer group ID and the corresponding username.Note When you create a consumer group, the password of the consumer group is automatically specified.
+PASSWORD_NAME The password of the consumer group.
 SID_NAME The ID of the consumer group.
 GROUP_NAME The name of the consumer group.
 Set this parameter to the consumer group ID.
 KAFKA_TOPIC The topic of the change tracking instance.
 In the DTS console, click the instance ID.
-On the Track Data Changes page, you can obtain the tracked topic, network address, and port number.
+On the View Task Settings page, you can obtain the tracked topic, network address, and port number.
 KAFKA_BROKER_URL_NAME The network address and port number of the change tracking instance.Note If you track data changes over internal networks, the network latency is minimal.
-This is applicable if the ECS instance where you deploy the Kafka client belongs to the same VPC or classic network as the change tracking instance.
+This is applicable if the Elastic Compute Service (ECS) instance where you deploy the Kafka client belongs to the classic network or the same VPC as the change tracking instance.
 INITIAL_CHECKPOINT_NAME The consumer offset of consumed data.
 The value is a UNIX timestamp, for example, 1592269238.Note You must save the consumer offset.